 As I mentioned earlier, the B5 model has a stick on top that you can twist to change frequencies or channels, in lieu of the LED flashlight on the B6.
 You can still use the up/down buttons on the keypad to do the same thing.
 So far I've been going back and forth between them; sometimes it's more comfortable or convenient to use one or the other.

 Sound quality is pretty good, though it does seem to break up a lot more often than I would have expected.
-I'd compare it to a fair cell-phone connection.
+I'd compare it to a mediocre cell-phone connection.

 The radio is also physically smaller than I'd expected, about the size of a fat candybar cell phone.